 I almost always start braids with a braided loop, using divided braiding (no turned loops).
 All-dark-up is my go-to pattern, but sometimes I use All-but-one-dark-up, or One hand dark–other hand light, or Contrast V’s for the divided braid section of no turns, before switching patterns for the start of the main part of the braid.
 If you use pick-up you can start the braid with any pattern you want before switching to your main pattern.

-However, the All-dark-up divided pattern segues naturally (with no pick-up moves) into the flat braid version of Dark-Light Alternations, which starts with all dark (or all light) shanks up.
+The divided braid pattern All-dark-up segues naturally (with no pick-up moves) into the flat braid version of Dark-Light Alternations, which starts with all dark (or all light) shanks up, among other possible starting set-ups.

 The divided braid pattern One hand dark–other hand light can also segue into flat braid Dark-Light Alternations, or into square braid Edge pattern (if you braid divided until all the darks and lights are back on separate hands before you start braiding the next pattern).

-The flat braid Alternating Stripes loop set-up done as a divided braid makes for a slightly asymmetrical stripe pattern in the divided area compared to the flat braid pattern.
+The flat braid Alternating Stripes loop set-up creates a slightly different stripe pattern as a divided braid than it does as a flat braid.
 See center braid below:

 In the photo above of three 5-loop flat braids of Alternating Stripes, the middle braid was started “in pattern” for flat Alternating Stripes, but braided as a divided braid for the braided loop section (I braided the fringe of mini-braids last).
 The resulting pattern in the loop isn’t quite the same as the Alternating Stripes of the main part of the braid, but it’s a fairly subtle difference.

+Use an even number of loops, half of one color and half of the other color – so 3 red loops and 3 white loops for example.
 See the “zebra-stripe” pattern in my Power of Six pattern-post.
 I used to think this was the only way to braid alternating stripes in a flat braid.
-I think it might create a slightly straighter (horizontally) zig-zag pattern, but it doesn’t allow you to switch patterns neatly, since it’s made with single-color loops, not bicolor.
+This method creates a slightly more symmetrical zig-zag pattern, but it doesn’t allow you to switch easily between patterns – that’s only possible with bicolor loops.
 The two patterns are not completely identical, just very similar…

 Avoiding the 3/4-flat form: